logzio/documentation/docs/shipping/Code/dotnet.md

 #### Download and configure OpenTelemetry collector

-Create a dedicated directory on the host of your ASP.NET Core application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.60.0) that is relevant to the operating system of your host.
+Create a dedicated directory on your ASP.NET Core application host.
+Download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.60.0) relevant to your operating system.

-After downloading the collector, create a configuration file `config.yaml` with the following parameters:
+After downloading, create a file named `config.yaml` in this directory with the following parameters:

 {@include: ../../_include/tracing-shipping/collector-config.md}